 Homes for Good (formerly Housing and Community Services Agency of Lane County)

-This agency owns a 708 subsidized complexes that provide affordable housing in Eugene and elsewhere in Lane County.
+This agency has developed over 1600 units of subsidized housing that provide affordable housing in Eugene and elsewhere in Lane County.
 Your rent depends on what unit you’re in because in renters pay a percentage of their income for some units and a fixed, below-market rate for others.